SG-DataScience/Detailed-business-analysis-of-a-global-manufacturing-company-in-PowerBI/README.md

-#	End to End Business Analysis for a Global Bike Manufacturing Company in PowerBI:
+#	Detailed Business Analysis of a Globale Manufacturing Company in PowerBI:

 ## Project Description:
 This project deals with the total end to end business intelligence solution for a global manufacturing company which includes --